 The school governors are:

-Lou has lived in Wheatley for the last four years and attended Wheatley Park School many years ago.
-She has three sons - one in Y6, one in pre-school and a toddler - and is an active member of the school's parent community.
+Lou has lived in Wheatley for the last five years and attended Wheatley Park School many years ago.
+She has three sons - one at Wheatley Park, one in Reception and a toddler - and is an active member of the school's parent community.
 Professionally she has a global role within a Market Research company.

 Lou is the link governor for Health & Safety and is a member of the Resources Committee.